Artificial intelligence: History

-In the late 2010s and early 2020s, AGI companies began to deliver programs that created enormous interest.
 In 2015, AlphaGo, developed by DeepMind, beat the world champion Go player.
 The program taught only the game's rules and developed a strategy by itself.
 GPT-3 is a large language model that was released in 2020 by OpenAI and is capable of generating high-quality human-like text.
 ChatGPT, launched on 30 November 2022, became the fastest-growing consumer software application in history, gaining over 100 million users in two months.
 It marked what is widely regarded as AI's breakout year, bringing it into the public consciousness.
 These programs, and others, inspired an aggressive AI boom, where large companies began investing billions of dollars in AI research.
-According to AI Impacts, about US$50 billion annually was invested in "AI" around 2022 in the U.S. alone and about 20% of the new U.S. Computer Science PhD graduates have specialized in "AI".
+According to AI Impacts, about US$50 billion annually was invested in "AI" around 2022 in the U.S. alone and about 20% of the new U.S. computer science PhD graduates have specialised in "AI".
 About 800,000 "AI"-related U.S. job openings existed in 2022.
 According to PitchBook research, 22% of newly funded startups in 2024 claimed to be AI companies.